KiryiMONZTA/inyi/README.md

 The key to read the value from the INI file.
 Key levels are seperated by double colons.

 ### Return Values
 Returns the value corresponding to the key.
 Since it is possible to define strings as well as arrays in an INI file, the return type can be either.
+If the key is not defined or the INI file is broken or non existing, an exception is thrown.

 ## Example
 *configuration/config.ini*